pixsil/vueform/README.md

 * Support for sending data as JSON object whats making sending null and bolean values possible
 * A lot of functions for validation, rendering and data transformations

+There is always a bit of a struggle in what multipart type you want to send your values.
+If you want to send files through the request the only way to go is to use "application/x-www-form-urlencoded".
+But this type got problems with with typecasting values and non support voor booleans (which got difficulties with Laravel validation).

+In my recent projects I switched to post my values always as json.
+There is a middleware in this package that can transform the json to a normal request.
+You can go from here exactly the same as you did before, and the data got the same type as is was send from.

 ## Donate

 Find this project useful?
 You can support me on Patreon